morgwai/servlet-scopes/README.md

     }
 }
 ```

+When dispatching work to servlet container threads using any of `AsyncContext.dispatch()` methods, the context is transferred automatically.

 Dependencies of this jar on `slf4j-api` and `guice` are declared with scope `provided`, so that apps can use any versions of these libs with compatible API.